andrew/ultimate-awesome/README.md

 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
+- [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [awesome-ssm-ml](https://github.com/AvivBick/awesome-ssm-ml) - Reading list for research topics in state-space models.
 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [awesome-banksalad](https://github.com/banksalad/awesome-banksalad) - :sunglasses: A curated list of awesome Banksalad style.